Dougarasu/termite-multiagent-system/README.md

 ## License

-This project was done in a academic  licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+## TO-DO List

-* Hat tip to anyone who's code was used
+* Add a communication system for the ants, specially to identify clustered log areas
-* Inspiration
+* Add different types of logs
-* etc
+* Add different A.I. (e.g. make smarter ants)